WHAT TO EXPECT

 Find a pair that are well proportioned for a tiny ear lobe.
 Our starter earrings are pre-packaged, sterilized, hypoallergenic and nickel-free.

-- Hold your daughter on your lap, or hold her hand.
+- Hold your child on your lap, or hold their hand.
 Confirm with the technician to make sure the earring placement is centered on the lobe and not too low (to allow for centered placement as the ear lobe grows).

-- Hold your breath as your daughter’s ears are pierced!
-It should feel just like getting a shot at the doctor’s office to her.
+- Hold your breath as your child’s ears are pierced!
+It should feel just like getting a shot at the doctor’s office to them.

 - Hugs, kisses, and cuddles, then you’re done!
-If your nursing, immediate nursing sessions may also help soothe her pain.
+If your nursing, immediate nursing sessions may also help soothe their pain.

 You will be sent home with educational instructions.
 Follow these instructions carefully!
 Most complications arise from improper cleaning, and not from the procedure itself.

-- ALWAYS wash your hands before touching your daughter’s ears.
+- ALWAYS wash your hands before touching your child’s ears.

 - Use a clean Q-tip to apply the solution or witch hazel to the piercing site, pushing the earring gently forward and backward, swabbing between the ear and the earring.
 After cleaning, rotate the earring to prevent it from sticking to the skin.
 Check the earring back to make sure it is secure.
 Do this twice a day for 4-6 weeks.